This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

-Currently all our pupils are statemented or have EHC Plans and have a complex range of needs.
+Currently all our pupils have Education healthcare plans (EHCP) and have a complex range of needs.
 All of our pupils have had disrupted early experiences at home and at school and our task at Gloucester House is to work together in this multi-disciplinary setting to address some of these complex needs.

-The educational provision at the Gloucester House has to be of a quality that recognises and considers SEND at the heart of it.
+The educational provision at the Gloucester House has to be of a quality that recognises and considers Special Educational Needs & Disabilities at the heart of it.

-In recognition of this the designated SENDCO takes responsibility for monitoring progress in relation to children’s SEND and for designing a curriculum and developing schemes of work that fits the profile of our pupil population.
+In recognition of this the designated SENCO takes responsibility for monitoring progress in relation to children’s Special Educational Needs & Disabilities and for supporting a curriculum and developing schemes of work and interventions alongside teachers, that fits the profile of our pupil population.

 Pace of learning – Special needs (SEN) policy